JesseKiguta/gentrification-dashboard/README.md

 - Keep feature names consistent between training and serving: prefer underscores for multi-word features.
 - When adding a new subcounty mapping, update `SUBCOUNTY_PARENT` mapping and `AVAILABLE_SUBCOUNTIES` lists in backend and frontend.
-- Add unit tests for endpoints (e.g. predict, compare) using pytest + TestClient for FastAPI.
 - Add E2E tests for frontend interactions (Cypress or Playwright).

 ---